ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 * No AWS Credentials are stored on the application.
 * Can scale quickly and beyond.

-#### D) Cross Account Access
+**D) Cross Account Access**

-You can use a role in the partner account and use that to upload objects to AWS resources.
+* You can use a role in the partner account and use that to upload objects to AWS resources.

-### 1.3.6.
+## 2.8.
 AWS Organizations

 Without an organization, each AWS account needs it's own set of IAM users as well as individual payment methods.
 If you have more than 5 to 10 accounts, you would want to use an org.